Politics of Northern Ireland: Political demography

 Once established under the Government of Ireland Act 1920, Northern Ireland, since it was an approximation of that area where those favouring remaining part of the UK were in the majority, was structured geographically in a way which guaranteed a unionist majority in the Parliament of Northern Ireland.

 The proportion of people claiming to be Roman Catholic in the Northern Ireland Census has increased since the 1920s, although the rate of this increase has slowed in recent years.
 In contrast, the proportion of people claiming to be Presbyterian and Church of Ireland in the census has decreased.
 A Catholic plurality over Protestants was predicted by the time of the 2021 census, with Catholics dominant to the west and south of Northern Ireland, while Protestants are expected to retain a majority primarily to the east and north.
 The anticipated Catholic plurality is based on the assumption that the current trends of demographic change will continue, but at a slower rate than previously.
 The last 20 years have seen a 10.5% reduction in the proportion of the population who state they are Protestant or brought up Protestant (from 58.5% to 48%), and a 3.5% increase in those of who state they are Catholic or brought up Catholic (from 41.5% to 45%).

 Between the 2001 and 2011 censuses there was an unprecedented wave of migration into Northern Ireland following the accession of eight countries into the EU.
 Since 2004, Northern Ireland has welcomed a disproportionate number of A8 citizens (particularly Polish citizens) compared with the rest of the UK.
 Most of these new migrants from the A8 countries were Catholic.
-Of the entire Catholic population in the 2011 census, 3.1% were born in an A8 country.
-In the 2011 census 1.24% of the population of Northern Ireland were Catholics born in an A8 country.
+Of the entire Catholic population in the 2011 census, 3.1% were born in an A8 country, with these A8-born Catholics making up 1.24% of the total population.
 In comparison, between the 2001 and 2011 censuses the proportion of the total population claiming to be Catholic only increased by +0.50% (from 40.26% to 40.76%).
 The period of this migration, from 2004 onwards, did not correspond with any rise in the share of the vote for nationalist political parties.

 The religious affiliations, based on census returns, have changed as follows between 1961 and 2002:

 The religious affiliations in the different districts of Northern Ireland were as follows.
 The "Protestant and other Christian" category includes groups such as Quakers that are not associated with either Unionism or Republicanism in Northern Ireland.